betterwork-ai/archyve/README.md

 ## Installation

-1. Clone this repository, download the project files and extract it to a folder.
+1. Download project zipped file (Open-in-Si-Hub.zip) ~ https://dub.sh/open-in-sh/readme
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** .
 4. Click **Load unpacked** and select the folder where the project files are located.